airladon/FigureOne/docs/tutorials/equation/equation.md

 });
 ```

-The `equation` is a {@link DiagramElementCollection} with an `eqn` property that contains equation specific information, such as forms and special layout functions, such as `frac`.
+The `equation` is a {@link FigureElementCollection} with an `eqn` property that contains equation specific information, such as forms and special layout functions, such as `frac`.
 Let's use this to add the form:

 ```javascript
 const e = equation.eqn.functions;